echo1826/random-group-assigner/README.md

 # Random-Group-Assigner

 This is a basic Group assigner that accepts an array of names and groups them by 4.
 It doesn't handle remainders so if the number of students is not divisible by 4 the last group will have less than 4.
 Future development will be done to handle that issue.
+The original intended for this script was to make groups for the group projects during the boot camp I am a part of as a Teaching Assistant.

 # Built Using
 - JavaScript